hortongn/accp-cheatsheet/README.md

 ### AWS VPC
 - *allows a customer to mirror their corporate network within AWS with the same types of topographies*
+- *enables a company to create a private virtual network in AWS*

 ### VPC peering connection
 - If you have **more than one AWS account**, you can **peer** the VPCs across those accounts to create a <ins>file sharing network</ins>.